Photo by Alex Andrews from Pexels

 National strategy and government contact

-Both the national Departments of Agriculture, Land Reform and Rural Development (DALRRD) and Environment, Forestry and Fisheries (DEFF) are significant role players in the wildlife and hunting sectors.
-While DALRRD leads agricultural production (including wildlife husbandry), DEFF leads environmental conservation.
+Both the national Departments of Agriculture, Land Reform and Rural Development (DALRRD) and Forestry, Fisheries and the Environment (DFFE) are significant role players in the wildlife and hunting sectors.
+While DALRRD leads agricultural production (including wildlife husbandry), DFFE leads environmental conservation.
 The latter plays a most important role with regard to resource utilisation, as demonstrated by the appointment of a panel of experts to advise on appropriate norms and standards for hunting (both professional and recreational).
 Other relevant departments are the Department of Tourism and the Department of Trade, Industry and Competition (the dtic).

 African Bowhunters Organisation (ABO) www.abo.org.za